-It’s sad to see the lazy days of summer end and the busy back-to-school season begin, but you can let summer go out with a bang by throwing a memorable goodbye party.
+It’s sad to see the lazy days of summer end and the busy, back-to-school season begin, but you can let summer go out with a bang by throwing a memorable goodbye party at your home.
 Check out these ideas for themes, games, and food to make it an event to remember.

 Make your party festive with fun themes that add color, seasonality, and creativity to your bash.
 Share the theme with guests ahead of time, so they can bring their own flair to the festivities.

 - Beach theme.
 Grab some inflatable pools, lounge chairs, umbrellas, and even a kid’s sandbox and volleyball net to transform your yard into a beach party.
 Blast some tunes from the Beach Boys or Jimmy Buffett, throw some tiny umbrellas in the drinks, and you’ll have your guests feeling like they are hanging out in Margaritaville.

 - Sunshine theme.
 For this theme, you’ll want everything to be bright and sunny with lemonade, corn on the cob, and yellow cupcakes.
 Decorate tables with yellow cut-out suns, sunflowers, and sunglasses, and you’ll have everyone feeling happy and cheery.

 - Garden theme.
 Have your party overflowing with summer flowers—either real ones or make your own—for table décor.
 Set up picnic blankets around your flowers and shrubs with low tables to have guests feel close to nature.
 Include flowers in drinks like lavender in a cocktail and have guests wear something floral to add to the festivities.